 Led by Monarch’s Bill Randa (John Goodman) and his cohorts, the group enlists the aid of an expert tracker (played by Crimson Peak’s Tom Hiddleston), a photographer (Larson), and a squadron of soldiers under the command of Samuel L. Jackson’s (Miss Peregrine’s Home for Peculiar Children, The Legend of Tarzan) fiery Lieutenant Colonel Preston Packard.
 Crash landing on the island after a bruising helicopter battle with Kong, the survivors must make their way to the far side of the island to meet up with the rescue team in exactly three days time or risk becoming permanent residents of Skull Island.
 Which is definitely not a viable option considering the fact that Kong is by far the friendliest giant, prehistoric creature on the island.

-The Lobster) definitely livens things up as a WWII soldier who has been living on the island for years, overall, the film’s muddled, ham-fisted screenplay by Nightcrawler’s Dan Gilroy, Godzilla’s Max Borenstein, and Monster Truck’s Derek Connolly, from a story by Flight’s John Gatins, leaves much to be desired.
+And though that sounds like the makings of a pretty killer Kong flick, the filmmaker’s insistence on dragging things out and giving every single bit player a moment in the sun – even in an expedition team comprised of 17-plus characters! – slows things to a crawl.
+And while the action picks up considerably in the second and third act and John C. Reilly (The Lobster) definitely livens things up as a WWII soldier who has been living on the island for years, overall, the film’s muddled, ham-fisted screenplay by Nightcrawler’s Dan Gilroy, Godzilla’s Max Borenstein, and Monster Truck’s Derek Connolly, from a story by Flight’s John Gatins, leaves much to be desired.